 The Board shall meet at least times each year.
 The chair or a quorum of the Board shall have the authority to call meetings of the Board.
 The Board shall follow and apply the rules of procedure, [statutory reference], as regards notice and conduct of meetings.
-Rule e 4-2 - Election and tenure of officers. offic offic Board shall elect annually from among its members a chair, a vice-chair, and ers as the Board may require.
-The officers shall assume the duties of their es at the conclusion of the meeting at which they were elected.
-They shall serve year, but shall be eligible for reelection. respective Rule e 4-3 - Duties of officers. chair or, in the event of the chair's absence or inability to act, the vice-chair sh I meetings of the Board.
-The Board shall determine other duties of the officers Rule 2 4-4 - Fees.
-Fees charged by the Board shall be as follows: (a) Examination applications \$ (b) Administration of examination, per section \$ (c) Initial issuance of certificate \$ (d) Renewal of certificate or registration \$ (e) Initial firm permits \$ (f) Renewal of firm permits, except for sole practitioners \$ (g) Renewal of firm permits for sole practitioners \$ (h) Delinquency fee for permit, certificate or registration renewal applications \$ (i) Conies of records per page \$

-(j) Applications for reinstatement \$
+Rule 4-2 - Election and tenure of officers.

+The Board shall elect annually from among its members a chair, a vice-chair, and such other officers as the Board may require.
+The officers shall assume the duties of their respective offices at the conclusion of the meeting at which they were elected.
+They shall serve a term of one year, but shall be eligible for reelection.

+Rule 4-3 - Duties of officers.

+The chair or, in the event of the chair's absence or inability to act, the vice-chair shall preside at all meetings of the Board.
+The Board shall determine other duties of the officers.

+Rule 4-4 - Fees.

+Fees charged by the Board shall be as follows:

+(a) Examination applications \$ (b) Administration of examination, per section \$ (c) Initial issuance of certificate \$ (d) Renewal of certificate or registration \$ (e) Initial firm permits \$ (f) Renewal of firm permits, except for sole practitioners \$ (g) Renewal of firm permits for sole practitioners \$ (h) Delinquency fee for permit, certificate or registration renewal applications \$ (i) Copies of records, per page \$ (j) Applications for reinstatement \$
-(k) Annual reports of the Board, per copy \$

-(l) Other fees (The Board may charge other fees as required) \$
+(k) Annual reports of the Board, per copy \$ (l) Other fees (The Board may charge other fees as required) \$